babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

 ##  Tools and Languages used

-- Scraped the data with the help of Python BeautifulSoup librariy.
+- Scraped the data with the help of Python BeautifulSoup library.
 - Used Pandas for the data framing part.
-- Analysis was done with the help of Pandas and Excel.
+- Analysis is done with the help of Pandas and Excel.
-- Insights were generated from the above analysis.
+- Insights are generated from the above analysis.
 - Excel is used for dashboard and data visualization.

 # Dashboard